SaysKez/dev-bones/README.md

 Grab the bits you need, bury the rest:
 - Download a Skeleton or Zombie, give it a name, pour in your own content, and put some flesh on those bones.
 - Grab what you need from the Flesh & Bones collection and ditch the rest.
-- Dive into the Resources & Brain Matter to guide you from styling and layout to version control and testing.
+- Dive into the Resources & Brain Matter (below) to guide you from styling and layout to version control and testing.

 ## Credits
+Dev Bones is based on my frequently used project elements and grew out of a customised skeleton of the awesome [HTML5 Boilerplate](https://html5boilerplate.com/) and [mrmrs HTML Blocks](https://github.com/mrmrs/html).
+Begun as a [#12in12 Side Project](https://medium.com/@SaysKez/12-in-12-a-year-of-design-37a81940c5d0) and bashed together in under a month.
+If you have any suggestions, submit a pull request or gives me a shout [@SaysKez](https://twitter.com/SaysKez).

 ## Resources & Brain Matter